Karthik-Sunil-K/Python_Revision/Week 3 Array+Strings/Equilibrium Point/README.md

 - The total sum is left_side_sum + right_side_sum + arr[i]
 - check left_sum == right_sum
 - that is left_sum = tot_sum - left_sum - arr[i]
 - if both are equal return its index that is i
+- Other wise return -1
 -